Here’s our guide to corrugated metal fence pros and cons including different types, cost and DIY design ideas.

 Now we’ll break down the corrugated metal fence pros and cons so you can see if this type of fence is best for your needs.

-Regular corrugated fencing sizes are typically 24, 26 or 36 inches wide and 48 inches, 72 inches or 96 inches high.
+Regular corrugated fencing sizes are typically 24, 26 or 36 inches wide and 48 inches, 72 inches, or 96 inches high.
 You may find some manufacturers who do offer customized lengths as well but can cost more than the standard lengths.

 Fast and Easy to Install.
 Because it is a lightweight material, you can easily handle the metal sheet on whatever terrain or conditions you have on your property.
 Its straightforward installation allows homeowners to undertake their metal fence installation as a DIY project.

 It’s Long Lasting.
 With an average of 25 to 30 years of service life, it’s a practical investment.
-There are also mid-range corrugated metal fences that can last from 30 up to 40 years.
+There are also mid-range corrugated metal fences that can last from 30 to 40 years.
 For the thickest panels, you can expect the fence to last from 50 to 75 years with the best coating and care.

 You are unlikely to come across metal fences that already come with the necessary framing materials.
 The sheets, frames, bolts, nails, cement, etc., must be purchased separately.
-The requirements of the project will determine which materials and how much will be needed.
+The project’s requirements will determine which materials and how much will be needed.
+The sheets are typically painted on only one side unless it is a bulk order.

-Depending on your fencing design, you can achieve a minimalist look with a sleek and simple profile or get the rustic or industrial look of unpainted or in matte black metal panels.
+Depending on your fencing design, you can achieve a minimalist look with a sleek and simple profile or get the rustic or industrial look of unpainted or matte black metal panels.

 Affordability.
 A corrugated metal fence is an affordable option for homeowners, and since it is so easy to install, it’s a great DIY project.
 The easy transportation, DIY installation, and availability make it a cheaper option than most conventional fencing materials.